Dividing Pension Plans During Divorce in Alberta

 The changes to the division of pension plans will impact those with a Local Authorities Pension (LAPP), Public Service Pension (PSPP) or Special Forces Pension Plan (SFPP).
 If you or your partner are currently going through a separation and have one of the above-mentioned pension plans, you should ensure your lawyer is aware of the changes and the implications they might have on your matter.

 The changes to the pensions come down to how the pension legislation permits the pension administrators to value a pension.
 The value of a pension will now be determined on the assumption that the member terminated employment.
 This change may have a dramatic effect the valuation of pensions assessed by pension administrators and may not be a true reflection of the present value for a family matter.
 It is expected that this will result in a decrease in the total entitlement and could impact non-members entitlement greatly.

 Moving Forward with Pensions

 If you have an LAPP, PSPP or SFPP it is important to bring this to your lawyer’s attention.
-Actuaries will become even more important to be involved and provide their expert opinion on the present value of such a pension so that the true value of the pension can be property divided through the division of family property.
+Actuaries will become even more important and involved in order to provide their expert opinion on the present value of such a pension so that the true value of the pension can be property divided through the division of family property.